Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: TCP Hijacking with Encrypted Frame

 \subsection{Inferring Sequence and Acknowledgment Numbers}

 In this section, we begin with a concise overview of the mechanism used to verify the sequence number and acknowledgment number of TCP segments.
-Next, we introduce a two-step approach to infer the exact sequence number and an acceptable acknowledgment number.
+Next, we introduce the approach for inferring the exact sequence number and an acceptable acknowledgment number by leveraging encrypted Wi-Fi frames.